satellite-image-deep-learning/model-training-and-deployment/README.md

 * [SlumMappingViaRemoteSensingImagery](https://github.com/hamna-moieez/SlumMappingViaRemoteSensingImagery) -> learning slum segmentation and localization using satellite imagery and visualising on a flask app
 * [cloud-removal-deploy](https://github.com/XavierJiezou/cloud-removal-deploy) -> flask app for cloud removal
 * [clearcut_detection](https://github.com/QuantuMobileSoftware/clearcut_detection) -> research & web-service for clearcut detection
+* [staticmaps-function](https://github.com/pamelafox/staticmaps-function) -> A FastAPI that can generate maps using the py-staticmaps package.
+Designed for deployment to Azure Functions

 # Neural nets in space
 Processing on board a satellite allows less data to be downlinked. e.g. super-resolution image might take 8 images to generate, then a single image is downlinked.
 Other applications include cloud detection and collision avoidance.